4 Singaporean Films To Watch Out For At The Cannes Film Festival 2024

 The two feature films are Viet and Nam, produced by Lai Wei Jie and Mongrel, directed by Chiang Wei Liang.
 Meanwhile, the two Singaporean-directed short feature films are Withered Blossoms by Lionel Seah and Cold Cut by Tan Siyou.

-Below, find out more about the four films that have been given local filmmakers the golden opportunity to shine at this year’s prestigious film festival.
+Below, find out more about the four local films broadcasted at this year’s Cannes film festival.

 Viet and Nam